SteveO-Sec/Cybersecurity-Maturity-Plan/README.md

 ### 4. Introduce Vulnerability Management and Endpoint Security
    - **OpenVAS**: Conduct regular vulnerability scans with OpenVAS to proactively identify weaknesses.
-   - **Endpoint Protection**: Install antivirus with state monitoring on all endpoints and servers, and configure antivirus specifically for server environments to avoid compatibility issues.
+   - **Endpoint Protection**: Install antivirus with state monitoring on all endpoints and servers.

 ## Technical Breakdown